eaudeweb/naaya/eggs/Naaya/eggs/Naaya/docs/sphinx/glossary.rst

     CMF
         Content Management Framework

+    Role
+        User role or user access level.
+A role is usually used to give specific permissions to a group of users.
+For example `administrators` role will have full-control over the site and `normal` role users can just add content.

+    Content type
+        Content types (at least in the context of Naaya) denote types of documents or files that can be added in a folder or portal.
+For example:
+        HTML Document, File, Folder, etc.

+    WYSIWYG
+        What You See Is What You Get.

+    Portal
+        A portal is synonymous to a site.

 ..
 [1] Some recipes, e.g. `plone.recipe.bundlecheckout`_, update their `part`
        on each run of `buildout`.
 .. `ZODB book` http://readthedocs.org/docs/zodb-documentation/latest/index.html